 Simple Janmashtami Decoration At Home

 If you are someone who likes a minimalistic style of decoration even on festivals then this one’s for you!
 This simple Janmashtami decoration makes use of fairy lights, garlands and colourful drapes.
-You can choose drapes and flowers as per your taste and mix it lights in complementing shades to complete the look.
+You can choose drapes and flowers as per your taste and mix it with lights in complementing shades to complete the look.
 You can also place a clay pot with some real butter or cotton as suggested previously (and shown in the image here) to incorporate elements of Janmashtami.
 A simple Janmashtami decoration idea like this is also ideal if you don’t have a separate pooja room.

 Janmashtami is all about creating a colourful space at your home to celebrate the birth of the most notorious god there ever was!
 We hope these Janmashtami decoration ideas for your home help you achieve just that!